-The foreground monitor is an assembly language program that is executed by the 6833x emulation microprocessor in its normal operating mode.
+The foreground monitor is an assembly language program that is executed by the 68360 emulation microprocessor in its normal operating mode.

-When a foreground monitor is selected, the foreground monitor or downloaded custom monitor is loaded into emulation memory and consumes a 4-Kbyte block of 6833x address range.
+When a foreground monitor is selected, the foreground monitor or downloaded custom monitor is loaded into emulation memory and consumes a 4-Kbyte block of the 68360's address range.